 The boat will then get you back in time to relax in the school’s beachside restaurant and enjoy a delicious curry or soup for lunch.

 Your afternoon might be spent in a classroom session, in the pool practicing skills or perhaps you and some other trainees will take your scooters to another bay and go snorkelling with some reef sharks.

 You might even sign up for the afternoon boat and do 2 more dives, this time you might be shadowing an instructor or assisting with their students.

 Thailand is a great destination for making your money work hard, it’s cheap and you can live well on what you do spend.

 You have the freedom to set the pace and see the sun without letting your brain cells atrophy due to neglect.
-Surrounded by people with a sense of adventure you will make lifelong friends and have the chance to do unlimited diving on some of the world’s best sites.
+The PADI Divemaster course is challenging and exciting.

 You may not ‘find yourself’ but you will certainly find out what you’re capable of.